Wondering how many jobs are available in finance? Do you think you have what it takes to become a part of this

 The role of finance is central to carrying out the development and growth activities of an economy.
 We have compiled a list of career options after finance degree to help you understand the industry requirements and how you can navigate diverse career paths in finance to find the best for yourself!

 You would need to earn a bachelor’s degree and understand the fundamentals of financial management.
 It is ideal to have some background in economics, management, mathematics, accounting, and auditing.

 You can also work for a few years and then specialize in a particular field which can significantly give an edge to careers in finance.
 Study programs in finance usually include project work and internships as a part of the curriculum.
 These avenues can provide a significant head start, presenting several opportunities for learning and networking.

 Senior-level finance jobs would require you to combine your professional insight with technical expertise and managerial skills.
 MBA (Finance) and MS (Finance) are two of the most sought-after courses for aspirants in this domain.
 Moreover, there are several certifications for those who want to uphold a standard of practice in their professional career.
 Learn more about MBA in finance and career options.

 These include Chartered Financial Analyst (CFA), Chartered Public Accountant (CPA), Certified Financial Planner (CFP), Financial Risk Manager (FRM) certification, and others.

-With this perspective on how many jobs are available in finance, let us move on to some distinguished career options after finance degree and delve into the job specifications, required qualifications, desired skill sets.
+With this perspective on how many jobs are available in finance, let us move on to some distinguished career options after a finance degree and delve into the job specifications, required qualifications, desired skill sets.